Using systemd

 1. check the state of the Apache service,

-2. configure the Apache service to auto start on reboot,
+2. enable the Apache service to auto start on reboot,

 3. start the service,